 Changes to policy, scientific discovery, and expert recommendations and opinions all have the power to rapidly influence the landscape of a sector.
 Whether you’re a leader at a non-profit, a member of a university’s marketing department, or a stakeholder for a public health agency, being informed about the latest industry happenings can be the difference between exceeding and falling short of organizational goals.
 At Hager Sharp, our experts vigorously scan media coverage to identify areas of opportunity.
-And now, with the introduction of the Sharp Round-Up, you too can review what we consider some of the top news of the week.
+And now, with the introduction of the Sharp Round-Up, you too can review what we consider to be some of the top news of the week.

 Below you will find a compilation of news spanning the health and education, labor, and economy sectors.
-This list includes mainstream, DC-focused, and trade publication coverage from Saturday, February 4, to Friday, February 10.
+This list includes mainstream, DC-focused, and trade publication coverage from Saturday, July 15, to Friday, July 21.
 Let these clips serve as a resource when developing thoughtful strategies and use them to further foster organizational innovation and adaptability.

 Here’s what you need to know.

 - The World Meteorological Organization is warning citizens of parts of Europe, Asia, and the U.S. of an increased risk of death due to a global pattern of heat waves causing excessively high temperatures.
 Some ways to protect yourself include spending time outside to allow your body to adjust to the temperature before deciding to set out for a long day, hydrating, finding out if medications you take can make you more vulnerable to the heat, wearing lighter colors, and knowing the signs of heat-related illness.